dautroc/github-conventional-comments/README.md

 # GitHub Conventional Comments

-A Chrome extension extension that helps you write clear, actionable feedback on GitHub by suggesting conventional comment templates.
+A Chrome extension that helps you write clear, actionable feedback on GitHub by suggesting conventional comment templates.

 ---